 Mindfulness and Writing

-Writing in graduate school can be a very stressful experience, especially when writing high stakes documents like dissertations or articles for publication, but any writing can be challenging.
-Graduate school in general can be stressful and challenging for a variety of reasons.
-If a UCLA graduate student is experiencing very high levels of stress or other challenges to mental health and well-being, we recommend using the UCLA Be Well Bruin Website as a more comprehensive guide to wellness at UCLA.
+Writing in graduate school can be a very stressful experience, especially when writing high stakes documents like dissertations or articles for publication.
+Graduate school can generally be stressful and challenging for a variety of reasons.
+If a UCLA graduate student is experiencing high levels of stress or other challenges to mental health and well-being, we recommend consulting the UCLA Be Well Bruin Website as a comprehensive guide to wellness at UCLA.

 On this web page, we draw attention to the ways mindfulness can be a tool for reducing stress, improving focus, and cultivating well-being.
 Mindfulness can serve as a support for graduate students during their graduate school experience, for example by reducing stress around writing.
-There are many mindfulness resources at UCLA, many of which are offered through the UCLA Mindfulness Awareness Research Center (MARC).
-Many offerings are free of charge for UCLA students because of the UCLA Healthy Campus Initiative.
+There are a number of mindfulness resources available through the UCLA Mindful.

 Below we have pulled together resources that relate to mindfulness practice in general or mindfulness and writing or higher education more specifically.

 • Headspace: Meditation app to help reduce stress and improve focus.
-Free basic version; paid subscription service. (https://www.headspace.com/)
+Paid subscription service with free trial. (https://www.headspace.com/)

-• Calm: Meditation and mindfulness app designed to help improve sleep habits and reduce stress. $60/year after 30-day trial. (https://www.calm.com/)
+• Calm: Meditation and mindfulness app designed to help improve sleep habits and reduce stress.
+Paid subscription with trial. (https://www.calm.com/)

 • Welli: Mental wellness app for iOS with journaling, venting, and other features to encourage daily check-ins with yourself.
 Free.
 Get on iTunes. (https://apps.apple.com/us/app/welli/id1035419792)